 In Kubernetes, there are two storage APIs- The first provides abstractions for individual storage backends (e.g. NFS, AWS EBS, ceph, flocker).
 The second one provides an abstraction for a storage resource request which can be fulfilled with different storage back-ends.

 In Mesos, a Marathon container can use persistent volumes, but such volumes are local to the node where they are created, so the container must always run on that node.
-To cater around this, experimental flocker integration supports persistent volumes that are not local to one node.
+To cater to this, an experimental flocker integration supports persistent volumes that are not local to one node.

 In Mesos, Marathon’s docker integration facilitates mapping container ports to host ports, which is a limited resource.
 A container does not get its own IP by default, but it can if Mesos is integrated with Calico.
 Even so, multiple containers cannot share a network namespace (i.e. cannot talk to one another on local host).